-Further significant elements of the Compliance program include requirements on locally identifying and assessing risks and reporting these, both within the subsidiary abroad and to the Group functions.
-Group Compliance regularly reviews and assesses the implementation status of the Compliance program at the subsidiaries abroad.
-In cooperation with Group Internal Auditing, the Compliance Office regularly reviews the implementation of Group-wide compliance measures at the subsidiaries abroad.
-The audits regularly focus on the local compliance structure, the compliance measures taken, as well as the existence of corresponding compliance guidelines and processes.
+Further significant elements of the Compliance program include requirements on locally identifying and assessing risks as well as reporting these, both within the subsidiary and to the Group functions.
+In 2019, we introduced a revised compliance risk management system for this purpose and supplemented it with a control component.
+The Compliance Office regularly reviews and assesses the implementation status of the Compliance program at the subsidiaries.
+In cooperation with Group Internal Auditing, the Compliance Office regularly reviews the implementation of Group-wide compliance measures at the subsidiaries.
+The audits regularly focus on the local compliance structure, the compliance measures taken, and the existence of corresponding compliance guidelines and processes.

-The Compliance Office reports regularly to the Executive Board and the Supervisory Board, informing them of the status of compliance activities (including training status), compliance risks and serious compliance violations.
+The Compliance Office reports regularly to the Executive Board and the Supervisory Board, informing them of the status of compliance activities (including training status), compliance risks, and serious compliance violations.